+Ruben Fleischer**

 Panicking, Nick goes to his only friend, Chet (Aziz Ansari, hilarious), and pleas for help.
 But Nick and Chet have recently fallen out after an eruptive argument that ended with Nick confessing he slept with Chet’s sister, Kate (Dilshad Vadsaria), a character who’s nothing more than a thing that males fight over.
 If you think this all sounds like a low-class version of an Elmore Leonard novel, you’d be right.
 Chet agrees to help his friend, and together, through countless unrelated arguments and ceaseless, familiar male-bonding humor, they execute the bank robbery with plastic guns and ski masks.
 This leads to a high-speed chase.
 And how is Nick able to escape police?
 Because the writers were oh-so-clever enough to establish Nick’s slick delivery boy driving skills earlier in the movie.
 Following their every move are Dwayne and Travis, who somehow twist each conversation into an oral sex reference.

-If audiences weren’t already put over the edge by the Southern-fried, sex-obsessed, misdirected overconfidence of every Danny McBride character since The Foot-Fist Way, especially after this year’s dreadful Your Highness, this will be the movie to do so.
+If audiences weren’t already put over the edge by the Southern-fried, sex-obsessed, misdirected overconfidence of every Danny McBride character since The Foot-Fist Way, especially after this year’s dreadful Your Highness, this would be the movie to do so.
 His presence, funny at first, has become so annoying and overplayed that it’s any wonder why Hollywood hasn’t written him off.
 Alas, he’s appeared in a handful of profitable titles in recent years (such as The Pineapple Express), earning him some credit.
 But his so-dumb-its-funny act, along with Swardson’s usual awkward loser routine, have become irredeemably tiresome.
 No doubt they’ll both end up somewhere akin to Rob Schneider and David Spade—not a pleasant place to be.
-Ansari is just getting started in big screen comedies, so he gets a pass.
+Ansari is just getting started in big-screen comedies, so he gets a pass.
 As for Eisenberg, this is a lousy follow-up to The Social Network.